mnasimi/trading-signal-handler/README.md

 MethodMapBuilder, enabling us to invoke each function for the given signal ID.

 #### Implementation Challenges
-- Making sure that the trading-action are executed in the correct order.
+- Making sure that the trading-action are executed in the **correct order**.
 - Matching/extracting actions name and argument values.
-- The capability of accepting a dynamic number of argument values for trading actions.
+- The capability of accepting a **dynamic number of argument** values for trading actions.

 ## Technical Debts (to-dos)
 - The method in business logic which deals with the extraction of action name and argument from the configuration file, could be implemented in a more robust way.
 At the current implementation, a regular expression is employed to do this job which is maybe fragile because of the dynamic nature of action names and a number of arguments.